Drewsky33/Marketing-Analytics-Case-Study/Data Analysis/README.md

 Hmmm it looks like the inventory table has 1 additional value.
 This would invalidate the first hypotheses that the two tables are similar.
 An explanation off the top of my head is that the extra value in the inventory table could be a DVD that hasn't been rented yet.

-- Hypotheses 2: There will be multiple records per unique inventory_id in the dvd_rentals.rental table.
+- Hypothesis 2: There will be multiple records per unique inventory_id in the dvd_rentals.rental table.

 ``` sql
 -- generate group by counts oon the target column